HackYourFuture/databases/Week1/QA_PREP_EXERCISE.md

 - Which tables do you need to create to store the above data?
 - What are the relationships between those entities?

-There's a [short video](https://www.youtube.com/watch?v=C3icLzBtg8I) explaining how relationships work, and you can use this for inspiration.
+[This short video](https://www.youtube.com/watch?v=C3icLzBtg8I) explains how relationships work, and you can use this for inspiration.
 We will expand this topic the following week.